 The proposed development is required to make a contribution towards Strategic Access Management and Monitoring (SAMM) which is also calculated on a per bedroom basis.
-Taking account of the per bedroom contributions this results in a total SAMM contribution of £40,996.47.
+Taking account of the per bedroom contributions this results in a total SAMM contribution of £6080.

-The total SPA related provision is 4.03ha of SANG in order to meet Natural England Guidance.
-The applicant must agree to enter into a S106/s111 agreement to secure this provision prior to occupation of each dwelling.
+The total SPA related financial contribution for this proposal is £27,283.10.
+The applicant must agree to enter into a S106/s111 agreement to secure this contribution prior to occupation of each dwelling.
 Subject to the completion of the S106 agreement, the proposal would not lead to an adverse effect on the integrity of the SPA and would comply with SEP Saved Policy NRM6, policy CP8 of the Core Strategy, and the NPPF.